 By Technology Insights

-The segment of Alkaline electrolyzers spearheaded the Asia Pacific electrolyzer market by accounting for a 60.4% of the share in 2024.
+The segment of Alkaline electrolyzers spearheaded the Asia Pacific electrolyzer market by accounting for 60.4% of the share in 2024.
 This leading position is supported by their proven reliability, cost-effectiveness, and ability to operate at high capacities.
 Also, alkaline electrolyzers are widely used in industrial applications such as ammonia production and refineries due to their robust performance and compatibility with low-cost materials.
 For instance, China’s National Development and Reform Commission highlights that over 70% of the country’s electrolyzer installations utilize alkaline technology, driven by its scalability and efficiency in large-scale hydrogen production.
 Also, as per the Hydrogen Council, the availability of standardized components and established supply chains for alkaline electrolyzers makes them a preferred choice for projects requiring rapid deployment.
 Furthermore, advancements in system design have improved their efficiency, reducing electricity consumption, further enhancing their appeal in cost-sensitive markets.

-The proton Exchange Membrane (PEM) electrolyzers segment represented the swiftly advancing category in the Asia Pacific electrolyzer market, with a estimated CAGR of 20.3%.
+The proton Exchange Membrane (PEM) electrolyzers segment represented the swiftly advancing category in the Asia Pacific electrolyzer market, with an estimated CAGR of 20.3%.
 This development is caused by their superior performance characteristics, including faster response times and higher purity hydrogen output, which make them ideal for dynamic applications.
 Also, PEM electrolyzers are increasingly being adopted in transportation and energy storage sectors, where flexibility and efficiency are critical.
 Japan, for example, as per METI, is investing heavily in PEM technology to support its hydrogen fuel cell vehicle industry, aiming to deploy 800,000 FCVs by 2030.
 The push for renewable energy integration has also accelerated their adoption, as PEM electrolyzers can seamlessly couple with intermittent solar and wind power sources, ensuring consistent hydrogen production.

 By Application Insights